openhwgroup/cva5-accelerators/README.md

 The makefile target will first program the board and then download the binary to memory.
 LED0 (the rightmost LED above the DIP switches) will turn on once the board has been programmed and indicates that the system is held in reset.
 Once the LED turns off, the benchmark is running.

 - Source the vivado shell environment settings
+- Ensure the USB cable is connected to PROG/UART on the board and the board is powered on
 - Open a 9600 8N1 UART terminal
    -  (note: you can run `ls /dev` before and after plugging in the USB cable to determine the UART port.
 Most likely: ttyUSB<#>)
-- Ensure USB cable is connected to PROG/UART on the board and the board is powered on
+   - eg. `minicom -D /dev/ttyUSB1 -b 9600`
 - a) `run-ALL-hardware` (to run all benchmarks)
 - b) `run-<embench benchmark name>-hardware` to run a single benchmark